 When converting to PBV, the contract rent is the lower of the Reasonable Rent or 110 percent of the FMR (minus the Utility Allowance).
 In this case, the Current Funding rents exceed the Reasonable Rents.
 As a result, the contract rents for this project would be capped at the Reasonable Rent.

 Utility Allowances The contract rents defined above are net of any utility allowances.
-Except for cases described below, the utility allowances used in the HAP contract at closing must be the actual utility allowances that are in effect for each public housing unit type prior to conversion.
+Except for cases described below, the utility allowances used in the HAP Contract at closing must be the actual utility allowances that are in effect for each public housing unit type prior to conversion.
 The CHAP, which includes the rent schedule, must be updated prior to conversion to reflect current utility allowances.

 Tenant-Paid Utility Savings for PBRA Conversions.
 Where conversion plans will result in energy and water efficiency improvements, PHAs can submit UA projections performed by a professional engineer, based on the project’s plans and specifications that, at a minimum, take into account specific factors including, but not limited to, unit size, building orientation, design and materials, mechanical systems, appliances, and characteristics of the building location.
 The projections must be submitted in the RAD UA Projections Template.
 If approved by HUD, these UAs will be used to modify the initial PBRA contract rents (for new construction) or post-rehab rents (for rehab) in the HAP Contract.
 The rents will be adjusted in the following way: